bimdata/documentation-old/doc_sphinx/tutorials/guided_tour.rst

 With BIMData Connect Users
 --------------------------

-Chose this way if your app have a backend (PHP, NodeJS, python, .NET, etc.).
+Chose this way if your app has a backend (PHP, NodeJS, Python, .NET, etc.).

 These applications:
   - could share data with other applications like BIMData Platform or any other third-party app.